raphaelkieling/devpair/README.md

 > The tool is under development.

 It's a tool based on [mob](https://mob.sh/).
-In the end the goal is the same, make the pair programming more easier than make a lot of `git add, git commit, git push, git pull`.
+In the end the goal is the same, make the pair programming more easier than make a lot of `git add, git commit, git push, git pull` during a pair session.

 ### Why?

-I do not agree with the mob principle `no dependencies`.
+I do not agree with the mob principle, `no dependencies`.
 It's good, but it create a lot of code for something that already exist.
 Making hard to mantain, mainly for new devs that are willing to contribute.

-Also i want to explore the integration with anothers tools with a plugin system.
+Also, explore new ways to improve and integrate this idea another tools.

-### Example
+### Example of use

 ```sh
 # - Dev A